Countryside Act 1968

 The Countryside Act 1968 (c.
-41) is an act of Parliament in the United Kingdom which enlarged the conservation and recreation functions of the existing National Parks Commission and re-named it the Countryside Commission.
+41) is an act of the Parliament of the United Kingdom which enlarged the conservation and recreation functions of the existing National Parks Commission and renamed it the Countryside Commission.
 It provided for the establishment of country parks and gave local authorities certain powers in respect of the management of common land and of the provision of camping and picnicking sites and provided for grants to such bodies for their establishment.
 It provided for the employment of countryside wardens and for the making of byelaws in connection with such facilities.

+The Countryside (Scotland) Act 1967 made equivalent provisions for Scotland.

-The Act conferred powers on certain authorities to exercise control over boating on waterbodies within national parks and over the conversion of moorland and heathland to agriculture.
-It put in place provisions regarding ‘areas of special scientific value’ and access to ‘open country’ as defined in the National Parks and Access to the Countryside Act 1949 and made other amendments to the 1949 Act.
+The act conferred powers on certain authorities to exercise control over boating on waterbodies within national parks and over the conversion of moorland and heathland to agriculture.
+It put in place provisions regarding ‘areas of special scientific value’ and access to ‘open country’ as defined in the National Parks and Access to the Countryside Act 1949 (12, 13 & 14 Geo.
+6. c.
+97) and made other amendments to the 1949 act.

 It conferred upon water undertakers and the Forestry Commission powers to provide for public access and enjoyment in and around reservoirs and forests, and amended aspects of the Forestry Act 1967, including provision for compensation in respect of the making of tree preservation orders.

-The Act gave powers and duties to highway authorities in respect of the signing of public paths and in respect of the maintenance of stiles and gates on paths.
+The act gave powers and duties to highway authorities in respect of the signing of public paths and in respect of the maintenance of stiles and gates on paths.
 It introduced provisions regarding the ploughing and reinstatement of public paths during agricultural operations and also provided for bicycles to use public bridleways.
 Further provision was made as regards traffic regulation orders in parts of the countryside.